 I drove past Potash Road so many times and had no idea what was down there.
 Then I saw a picture of Corona Arch and found out that was down Potash road, but what else is there?
 One evening after spending the afternoon in Arches, we decided to head down Potash Road just outside of Moab to see what the deal was.

 Turns out, it’s a good deal.
 There is the wall street section where you can rock climb.
 You can see petroglyphs in two places and dinosaur tracks in one.
-There are two arches to see and one river to admire.
-Basically, Potash Road is a great place to spend a few hours.
+There are three arches to see and one river to admire.
+Basically, Potash Road is a great place to spend a few hours one day.

 I was actually surprised at how many there were and got excited every time I saw more.
 There are some weird ones here, too.
 There is a round guy with long squiggly arms.
 There were some little paper doll style people.
 There’s a long snake thing and a basket with a hand by it.
 It’s pretty cool to see and impressive how high they are.